apache/doris-website/versioned_docs/version-3.0/admin-manual/data-admin/backup-restore/backup.md

    1 row in set (0.15 sec)
    ```

-For the detailed usage of BACKUP, please refer to [BACKUP](../../sql-manual/sql-statements/data-modification/backup-and-restore/BACKUP.md).

 ## More Help

  For more detailed syntax and best practices used by BACKUP, please refer to the [BACKUP](../../sql-manual/sql-statements/data-modification/backup-and-restore/BACKUP.md) command manual.